 Drilling Engineers are those who determine the best way to drill oil and gas wells.
 They take into account significant factors and costs.
 Ensuring the safety and efficiency of the drilling process as well as minimizing the disruption of the environment are their main concerns.

 They design and implement procedures in drilling wells safely and economically.
 They work closely with the contractors and ensure the health and safety of the workers, personnel, and the environment.
 They design well programs, casing strings, cementing plans, directional drilling projects, drilling fluid programs, drill strings and drill bit programs.
-They also specify the equipment, material, ratings and grade to be used for drilling so as providing technical support and audit during the drilling process.
+They also specify the equipment, material, technology, ratings and grade to be used for drilling so as providing technical support and audit during the drilling process.
 They also perform cost estimates and analysis and develop contracts with vendors.

 Drilling Engineers require a university degree in Petroleum Engineering or a closely related major.
 Having a license in all States and at least a five to seven years of experience in drilling operations is required for those who want to make high salaries.